hexbatch/apple-core/v1/docs/core/step-4-actions/action-overview.md

 # Actions

-Event listeners, that can change attribute values, and can turn them on or off.
+Event listeners, they can approve an action or can change attributes values on the same token , or can turn attributes on the token on or off.
 Actions can also turn on and off parents of tokens.
 The attributes do not need to be attached to the same token as the attribute that holds the action, but as long as the attribute can be changed by the user who owns the token, it can be changed.